stuartpb/if-i-ran-tf2/README.md

     - This mean/median should be frozen when the player dies, so as to prevent candidates going from most likely, to not most likely, to most likely again as the scoring composition changes
   - Lowest-scoring player (for least effect on team composition)
   - Highest-scoring player (for maximum tide-turning)
   - The "You have been switched!" dialog would then be "You may be switched in X seconds" in the time before the switch, displayed in the *current team's* color, to anybody who is made a candidate - if another candidate replaces them, the dialog text is changed to "<player> will be switched in X seconds".
+(The "You have been switched" dialog, in the *new* team's color, is then only displayed for a period of time *after the switch*.)